axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 The TimeLock contract institutes a mechanism that guarantees the secure execution of functions after a designated time delay.
 This mechanism not only enables the scheduling, cancellation, and finalization of function calls, but it also enforces a minimum time delay before any function can be either scheduled or finalized, thereby enhancing the contract's security.

 ### Governance Operations
-The contract manages two types of governance operations: Proposal Scheduling and Proposal Cancellation.
+The TimeLock contract manages two types of governance operations: Proposal Scheduling and Proposal Cancellation.

 - **Proposal Scheduling**: Facilitates the creation of a new proposal.
 With every scheduled proposal, a corresponding TimeLock is set, which must expire prior to its execution.